 - After 46 years National Journal ended publication of its magazine at the end of 2015 in favor of membership services and daily news (+).

 - In Oct.
 2015 Gannett announced it would acquire Journal Media Group; the merger was completed in April 2016 (+).

-- NowThis, a "social video news company" launched in 2012, seems to
+- NowThis, a "social video news company" launched in 2012, seemed to

 be gaining traction.
-A spokesman states, "We create 60+ pieces of
+A spokesman stated, "We create 60+ pieces of

 video content a day and distribute these videos